thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Controllers.desc.md

 </main>
 ```

+### Exercise

+Within the same application, create a `MessageCtrl` and a corresponding view to list messages that you would like to send to people.
+Once created, demonstrate that it works.

 ## The `$scope` variable

 You may have seen Angular tutorials that use a controller with the `$scope` keyword.
 Here's an example: